New-JAMneration/JAM-Protocol/README.md

 To ensure your code passes the CI checks:
 1. Run `gofmt -s -w .` before committing
 2. Check for any remaining issues with `gofmt -d .`

-## Coding Style
-Our code stick to [The Google Go Style Guide](https://google.github.io/styleguide/go/).
-Remember to install it.

 ## Commit massage
 Please stick to [here](semantic-commit-messages.md) when you are going to submit a commit.